Hey-Robot/TibetSheets/docs/guide/data.md

     ## filter_select
     - Type：Object
     - Default：{}
-    - Usage：Filter range, a selection area, a sheet has only one filter range, similar to the `luckysheet_select_save` example:
+    - Usage：Filter range, a selection area, a sheet has only one filter range, similar to the `tibetsheets_select_save` example:
     ```js
     {
         "left": 74,